 Borrowings under the Secured Credit Facility are at variable rates of interest and expose us to interest rate risk.
-Interest rates are currently at historically low levels but increased in fiscal 2019.
-If interest rates continue to increase, our debt service obligations on the variable rate indebtedness will increase even though the amount borrowed remains the same, and our net income and cash flows, including cash available for servicing our indebtedness, will correspondingly decrease.
+While interest rates are currently at historically low levels, if interest rates were to increase, our debt service obligations on the variable rate indebtedness would increase even though the amount borrowed remains the same, and our net income and cash flows, including cash available for servicing our indebtedness, would correspondingly decrease.

-Based on Term Loans outstanding as of March 31, 2019 and assuming all revolving loans are fully drawn, and after considering interest rate swaps that fixed the interest rate on \$600 million of principal of our variable rate debt each quarter point change in interest rates would result in a \$3.7 million change in our projected annual interest expense on our indebtedness under the Secured Credit Facility.
-We have entered into interest rate swaps and may in the future enter into additional interest rate swaps, that involve the exchange of floating for fixed rate interest payments in order to reduce future interest rate volatility of our variable rate indebtedness.
+Based on Term Loans outstanding as of March 31, 2021 and assuming all revolving loans are fully drawn, and after considering interest rate swaps that fixed the interest rate on \$1 billion of principal of our variable rate debt each quarter point change in interest rates would result in a \$2.9 million change in our projected annual interest expense on our indebtedness under the Secured Credit Facility.
+We have entered into interest rate swaps and may in the future enter into additional interest rate swaps that involve the exchange of floating for fixed rate interest payments in order to reduce future interest rate volatility of our variable rate indebtedness.
 However, due to risks for hedging gains and losses and cash settlement costs, we may not elect to maintain such interest rate swaps, and any swaps may not fully mitigate our interest rate risk.

 In addition, a transition away from the London Interbank Offering Rate ("LIBOR") as a benchmark for establishing the applicable interest rate may affect the cost of servicing our debt under the Secured Credit Facility and the Revolving Credit Facility.
-As of March 31, 2019, we had \$1,759.8 million outstanding under the Secured Credit Facility and \$499.0 million of availability under the Revolving Credit Facility, each of which incurs interest based on LIBOR.
-The Financial Conduct Authority of the United Kingdom has announced that it plans to phase out LIBOR by the end of calendar year 2021.
-Although these borrowing arrangements provide for alternative base rates, such alternative base rates may or may not be related to LIBOR, and the consequences of the phase out of LIBOR cannot be entirely predicted at this time.
+As of March 31, 2021, we had \$2.4 billion outstanding under the Secured Credit Facility and \$499.1 million of availability under the Revolving Credit Facility, each of which incurs interest based on LIBOR.
+The potential consequences from discontinuation, modification, or reform of LIBOR, implementation of alternative reference rates, and any interest rate transition process cannot be fully predicted and may have an adverse impact on values of LIBOR-linked securities and other financial obligations or extensions of credit and may involve among other things, increased volatility or illiquidity in markets for instruments that rely on LIBOR, reductions in effectiveness of related transactions such as hedges, increased borrowing costs, uncertainty under applicable documentation, or difficult and costly consent processes.
 For example, if any alternative base rate or means of calculating interest with respect to our outstanding variable rate indebtedness leads to an increase in the interest rates charged, it could result in an increase in the cost of such indebtedness, impact our ability to refinance some or all of our existing indebtedness or otherwise have a material adverse impact on our business, financial condition and results of operations.